responsively-org/website/content/blog/learnings-that-led-to-screenshot-v2/index.md

 authorTwitterUrl: https://twitter.com/vivek_jonam
 ---

-Responsively App's screenshot functionality was powered by the mechanism v1 up into a week back that had some performance problems and occasional misalignments in the full-page screenshots.
+Responsively App's screenshot functionality was powered by the mechanism v1 up until a week back.
+This mechanism had some performance problems and occasional misalignments in the full-page screenshots.
 In this post we will talk about the process we went through in making it better.

 #### Screen capture challenges in Chromium

-By design, Chromium only allows the viewport visible portion of the rendered webpage.
+By design, Chromium only allows to **screen capture** the viewport visible portion of the rendered webpage.
 So you cannot capture the elements that are not visible on the viewport.

 ## Screenshot Mechanism v1